niklaswall/node-red-contrib-light-scheduler/README.md

 ### v0.0.12 (Not published on NPM yet)

 - Added schedule randomization.
 You configure the max number of minutes to randomize start and end-times for the schedule.
+- Fixed #15 (Node-red crashes).
+Error when no Latitude / Longitude is configured.

 ### v0.0.11 (December 7, 2017)